All About Radiation: Radiation Exposure & Radiation Sickness

 In living tissues, the electrical particles delivered by radiation can influence ordinary organic cycles.

 There are different kinds of radiation, each having various attributes.
-The normal ionizing radiations by and largely discussed are:
+The normal ionizing radiations that are largely discussed are:

 Alpha Radiation

 Alpha radiation comprises heavy, decidedly charged particles produced by molecules of components like uranium and radium.
-Alpha radiation can be halted by a piece of paper or the thin surface layer of our skin (epidermis).
+A piece of paper or the thin surface layer of our skin (epidermis) can halt it.

 Even so, if alpha-emitting materials are ingested through breathing, eating, or drinking, they can directly expose internal tissues and potentially cause biological harm.